ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 ```
 {: .pre}

-Change the value of `SERVICE_INSTANCE_NAME` to the name that you want for your new instance.
-The `service-id` is the type of instance, such as `databases-for-postgresql` or `messages-for-rabbitmq`.
-The `region` is where you want the new instance to be located, which can be a different region from the source instance.
-Cross-region restores are supported, except for restoring to or from `eu-de` by using another region. `BACKUP_ID` is the backup that you want to restore.
+* Change the value of `SERVICE_INSTANCE_NAME` to the name that you want for your new instance.
+* The `service-id` is the type of instance, such as _databases-for-postgresql_ or _messages-for-rabbitmq_.
+* The `region` is where you want the new instance to be located, which can be a different region from the source instance.
+Cross-region restores are supported, except for restoring to or from `eu-de` by using another region.
+* `BACKUP_ID` is the backup that you want to restore.

 Optional parameters are available through the CLI.
 Use them if you need to customize resources, or use a Key Protect key for BYOK encryption on the new instance.

 ```sh
 ibmcloud resource service-instance-create <SERVICE_INSTANCE_NAME> <service-id> standard <region> -p '{"backup_id":"BACKUP_ID","key_protect_key":"KEY_PROTECT_KEY_CRN", "members_disk_allocation_mb":"DESIRED_DISK_IN_MB", "members_memory_allocation_mb":"DESIRED_MEMORY_IN_MB", "members_cpu_allocation_count":"NUMBER_OF_CORES"}'
 ```
 {: .pre}

-A pre-formatted command for a specific backup is available in detailed view of the backup on the _Backups_ tab of your instance's dashboard.
+A pre-formatted command for a specific backup is available in detailed view of the backup on the _Backups and restore_ tab of your instance's dashboard.
 {: .tip}

 By default, restoring from a backup provisions an instance with the preferred version of the database type, not the version of the instance you restore from.
 You can specify a version by adding the version in the parameters object, as in the following example.